mantidproject/mantid/Code/Mantid/docs/source/algorithms/ExportExperimentLog-v1.rst

 There are 3 modes to write the experiment log file.

 1. "new": A new file will be created with header line;

+- If a file with same name exists, then this file will be overwritten;

 2. "appendfast": A line of experiment log information will be appended to an existing file;